Slab Leak FAQ: Solutions & Free Repipe Quotes

 Replacing the Damaged Pipes in the Foundation

-We describe "in-slab" repair as a 'temporary' solution, because whatever caused the slab leak once has a high likelihood of happening again in another part of the slab.
+We refer to "in-slab" repair as a 'temporary' solution because the underlying issue that caused the slab leak is likely to occur again in a different part of the slab.

 We don't cut into your slab during a repipe